Yashvin12/Yashvin12/README.md

 ## 📌 Featured Projects

 ### 🔍 SkillLens – AI-Powered Skill Gap Analyzer
-An AI-based platform that analyzes resumes to detect skill gaps and suggest personalized career paths.
+-An AI-based platform that analyzes resumes to detect skill gaps and suggest personalized career paths.
-Built with NLP & ML, it provides actionable insights to improve user profiles.
+-Built with NLP & ML, it provides actionable insights to improve user profiles.
-Features include resume parsing, recommendations, and an interactive dashboard.
+-Features include resume parsing, recommendations, and an interactive dashboard.

 ### 📊 FinSight AI
 - AI-powered financial analysis platform
 - Real-time stock insights and predictions
--

 ### 🔄 ETL Data Pipeline
 - Developed an **ETL (Extract, Transform, Load) pipeline** to process and manage structured datasets
 - Extracts data from raw sources, cleans and transforms it using Python